RajeshPesitm/College/README.md

 *   **CORS (Cross-Origin Resource Sharing):** Enable CORS to allow requests from the React frontend, which will be running on a different port.
 *   **Database Initialization:** Include a script or a command to initialize the SQLite database and create all the necessary tables based on the defined models.
-*   **Dependencies:** Please provide a `requirements.txt` file that lists all the necessary Python packages (e.g., Flask, Flask-SQLAlchemy, Flask-CORS).
+*   **Dependencies:** Please provide a `requirements.txt` file that lists all the necessary Python packages (e.g., Django, Django-SQLAlchemy, Django-CORS).

 By following these instructions, you will create a fully functional backend that seamlessly integrates with the provided React frontend, enabling all the features of the Department Management System.